A$25,000 settlement has been negotiated in a lawsuit alleging that a former Eagle Point teacher molested students.

-"We brought this case in good faith," Petersen said.
+"We brought this case in good faith," said Petersen.
 "We have evidence."

 No criminal charges were filed in the case, although police and the Jackson County District Attorney's Office reviewed it.
 Because the TSPC's case against Heller was dismissed, the agency's reports and findings are confidential.